mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

-If the above script is located in a folder ``TriCorder/scripts/sim`` (i.e. in the ``scripts/`` sub-dir of a package called ``TriCorder``), it will end up as a command ``sb_tricorder_sim`` (avid readers of the present wiki might recognise the TriCorder example from the instructoons for :ref:`creating a new simulation project <sbnewsimproject>`).
+If the above script is located in a folder ``TriCorder/scripts/sim`` (i.e. in the ``scripts/`` sub-dir of a package called ``TriCorder``), it will end up as a command ``sb_tricorder_sim`` (avid readers of the present wiki might recognise the TriCorder example from the instructions for :ref:`creating a new simulation project <sbnewsimproject>`).
 One can see the available parameters by running the command with ``-p`` (if you forget that the flag is ``-p`` you can always run with ``-h`` first for usage instructions):